ICT4LT Module

 Contents of Section 3

 Once upon a time students wrote in exercise books in blue pen and teachers collected these up and marked them in red pen.
-Although it is true that much learning occurs through considering mistakes, the problem with the above system was that the students did not always have any real incentive to look back at their mistakes except to see their overall mark.
+Although it is true that much learning occurs through considering mistakes, the problem with the above system was that the students did not always have any real incentive to look back at their mistakes and correct them; they were only interested in their overall mark.

 As the story moves on, students began to use computers to type their work, print it and hand it in to their teacher who would then mark the work, again with a red pen.
-The main gain here is to the eyesight of the teacher, who now marks print rather than handwriting, which is not always easy to decipher.
+The main gain here is the eyesight of the teacher, who now marks printed text rather than handwriting, which is not always easy to decipher.

-As word-processing software has developed, new tools are now available that make it possible for students to type their assignments and submit them to their teacher electronically (via the Web, email or over a local network).
-The teacher can use tools present in modern word-processing packages to mark the work electronically - no need to print.
-In the example below, the teacher has marked a composition in Spanish.
-The red marks are corrections:
+As word-processing software has developed, new tools have become available that make it possible for students to type their assignments and submit them to their teacher electronically - via the Web, email or over a local network.
+The teacher can now use tools in modern word-processing packages to mark the work electronically.
+The screenshots below (Figures 4, 5 and 6) show the process of marking a composition in Spanish.

-Figure 4: Microsoft Word screenshot, showing corrections inserted by teacher
+Figure 4: Microsoft Word screenshot, showing student's original, uncorrected work

-Figure 5: Microsoft Word screenshot, showing pop-up comments
+Figure 5: Microsoft Word screenshot, showing teacher's corrections and a comment

 The teacher can then return the work electronically to the student.
-The process does not end there, for there is now an incentive for the student to consider the teacher's comments in that the work can be readily corrected leading to a final error-free product.
+The process does not end there, for there is now an incentive for the student to consider and accept the teacher's comments and then print a final, error-free product (Figure 6).

 Figure 6: Microsoft Word screenshot, showing student's corrected work